mc-0/DSA-Foundations/vault/DSA/Algorithms/Case Studies/Union Find.md

 # Overview

-Union Find [UF] (also known as Disjoint Set Union, DSU) is a data structure that efficiently supports two operations on a collection of disjoint sets: **union** (merging two sets) and **find** (determining which set an element belongs to).
+Union Find (also known as Disjoint Set Union, DSU) is a data structure that efficiently supports two operations on a collection of disjoint sets: **union** (merging two sets) and **find** (determining which set an element belongs to).
 It is primarily used for handling dynamic connectivity problems.

 # Key Characteristics